fiinix/fiinix.github.io/_posts/2016/april/2016-04-14-the-pursuit-of-employment.md

 ## The next exciting chapter

-Thank you to everyone's kind and supportive words.
+Thank you to all of you and your kind and supportive words.
 That includes you dear reader, yes you, right there.
 Thank you.

 I'm sorry we've been a little unreachable lately but we've just needed to focus our energy and time on getting through this.